 The EITI seeks to strengthen government and company systems, inform public debate and promote understanding.
 In each of the implementing countries, the EITI is supported by a coalition of government, companies, and civil society.

 The Standard is upheld by the international EITI Board.

 The EITI Standard requires countries and companies to disclose information on the key steps in the governance of oil, gas and mining revenues:

-Countries who want to improve the way they manage their natural resources can apply for to become an implementing country.
-At first they would be a candidate.
-In order to become compliant with the Standard, they need to meet the requirements on transparency and accountability.
+Countries who want to improve the way they manage their natural resources can apply to become an implementing country.
+In order to achieve satisfactory progress on implementing the Standard, they need to meet requirements on transparency and accountability.